A new ticker, an old idea

 Cam Harvey, a former editor of the Journal of Finance, has spent the last decade documenting what he calls the "factor zoo" — by his count over 300 academic factors published in top journals, of which he believes a third to half are statistical artifacts of data-snooping rather than real anomalies.
 Harvey's recommended significance threshold for accepting a new factor is t > 3.0, not the standard t > 2.0 most papers use.

 None of this is a refutation of the size, value, and profitability factors specifically — they remain the most-replicated and most-defended of the lot.
 But it is a warning: long stretches of factor underperformance are not a hypothetical scenario you read about in academic papers.
-They happened recently enough that everyone holding CAGE today should pull up the 2010–2020 chart and ask themselves an honest question about what they would have done.
+They happened recently enough that everyone holding CAGE today should sit with the chart above and ask themselves an honest question about what they would have done.

-The hardest critique of factor investing for retail investors has nothing to do with the academic premium.
+The strongest critique of factor investing for retail investors has nothing to do with the academic premium.
 It's about you.

 Morningstar's most recent Mind the Gap study (10 years to December 2024) found the average dollar earned 7.0% per year while the funds those dollars sat in earned 8.2% per year.
 The 1.2-point gap — roughly 15% of total return — is what investors give up by buying after the runs and selling after the drawdowns.